hnben/AIDataAnalytics/README.md

 - All HTML files under views folder
 - Routes of all HTML files is under index.php
 - Classes are within classes folder
-- Controller receives data from the views and saves into F3 Hive
+- Controller receives data from our classes and saves objects or data into F3 Hive
 - Access to the database and data validation classes are under model
-- API JavaScripts are under scripts folder

 **2. Routes all URLs and leverages a templating language using the Fat-Free framework.**
 - All routes are in the index.php and uses the Fat-Free Framework.